Neißemünde: History

+The municipality of Neißemünde was formed on 31 December 2001 by merging the municipalities of Breslack, Coschen, Ratzdorf and Wellmitz.

 Archaeological excavations of Globular Amphora culture artifacts denote a settlement of the area since the Neolithic.
 The region along the Oder and Neisse rivers was settled by Polabian Slavs (Sorbs) from about 600 onwards and in 965 became part of the Imperial March of Lusatia.
 The village of Wellmitz was first mentioned in a 1300 deed issued by Margrave Theoderic IV.
 The estates then belonged to the Cistercian abbey of Neuzelle, confirmed by Emperor Charles IV in 1370.

 In 1846 Wellmitz and Coschen were connected to the Lower Silesian-Mark Railway line from Berlin to Breslau.
 The village of Ratzdorf was heavily affected by the 1997 Central European flood; reconstruction was funded, inter alia, through a substantial donation by US singer Michael Jackson.

+From 1815 to 1947, the constituent localities of Neißemünde were part of the Prussian Province of Brandenburg.

+After World War II, Breslack, Coschen, Ratzdorf and Wellmitz were incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Frankfurt of East Germany from 1952 to 1990.
+Since 1990 they are again part of Brandenburg, since 2001 united as the municipality of Neißemünde.